 More recently, it has become known for the hundreds of hot air balloons that take to the skies every morning at sunrise, perfectly complementing the already surreal setting.
 The landscape of Cappadocia with its deep valleys and stunning formations will make you believe you’ve actually traveled to another planet.
 There is absolutely nowhere else like it in the world!

 Check out our list of the best things to see and do in the spectacular city of Cappadocia!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Getting to Cappadocia

 Cappadocia is a remote area and not entirely easy to get to.
-A short plane ride from Istanbul will get you to Kayseri (ASR) and then you’ll need to take a 1-hour shuttle bus into Cappadocia.
+A short plane ride from Istanbul will get you to Kayseri (ASR), and then you’ll need to take a one-hour shuttle bus into Cappadocia.
 Kayseri is also accessible by bus or train.
 If you are adventurous enough to make the trek out to it, you’ll be rewarded with a once-in-a-lifetime adventure!

 Once you get to Cappadocia, you’ll likely want to rent a motorbike at one of the many shops around town so you can cruise around at your own pace.

 Where to Eat and Drink in Cappadocia